danielgsalas/Android-WifiListView/README.md

   <li><a href="https://www.appstoremarketresearch.com/articles/android-tutorial-custom-listview">Android Custom ListView Tutorial</a> - Use a custom Android ListView to handle OnItemClick events.
 Update the list header when external events change the status of the list.</li>
 </ul>

-<p>You can also quickly and easily generate Androids apps with these code generators:</p>
+<p>You can also quickly and easily generate Android apps with these code generators:</p>
 <ul>
 <li><a href="https://www.appstoremarketresearch.com/tools/android-list-array-adapter-code-generator">Android List with ArrayAdapter Code Generator</a> - Generate an Android Studio project with a ListView populated by an ArrayAdapter using custom array values.</li>
 <li><a href="https://www.appstoremarketresearch.com/tools/android-list-sections-code-generator">Android List with Sections Code Generator</a> - Generate an Android Studio project with a ListView containing custom list items and section headers.</li>